Warwick-Allen/essays/docs/index.md

 If you require more detail on how Allen handles a specific doctrine, you might find an answer there.

+### Topics to Complete

+The following topics need to be added or expanded for this document to be considered complete:

+1.  #### Bibliology

+    Missing:

+    - Explicit treatment of the doctrine of confluence or superintendence in the writing of the Scriptures.

+2.  #### Angelology

+    Only briefly mentioned under "Creation".
+Missing:

+    - The nature and orders of angels.
+    - Their ministry and functions.
+    - The fall of Satan and demons (only briefly mentioned).
+    - Spiritual warfare beyond deliverance ministry.

+3.  #### Theodicy and the Problem of Evil

+    A significant omission given the Molinist framework.
+Missing:

+    - How God's goodness relates to the existence of evil.
+    - The nature and purpose of suffering.
+    - Natural evil vs. moral evil.

+4.  #### Covenant Theology

+    These discussion need to be expanded:

+    - The covenants (Abrahamic, Mosaic, Davidic, New).
+    - Continuity and discontinuity between Israel and the Church.
+    - The relationship between law and grace.

+5.  #### The Doctrine of Providence

+    Mentioned only tangentially.
+Missing:

+    - How God's middle knowledge relates to His providential care.
+    - Miracles and natural law.
+    - Divine concurrence with human actions.

+6.  #### Israel and the Church

+    Missing:

+    - The status of ethnic Israel.
+    - Relationship between Israel and the Church.
+    - Fulfilment of Old Testament promises to Israel.

+7.  #### Mission and Evangelism

+    Only briefly mentioned under "Church Mission".
+Missing:

+    - The Great Commission.
+    - Methods of evangelism.
+    - The unevangelised and those who've never heard.

+8.  #### Cultural Engagement

+    Missing:

+    - How Christians should engage with secular culture.
+    - Art, beauty, and aesthetics.
+    - The relationship between Christianity and other religions.

+9.  #### Civil Government and Political Theology

+    Christian's relationship to civil authority is discussed in terms of political engagement, but needs to be fleshed-out.

+    Missing:

+    - Church-state relations.
+    - Just war theory or pacifism.
+    - Civil disobedience.

+10. #### Religious Liberty and Conscience

+    Missing explicit treatment of:

+    - Freedom of conscience.
+    - Religious pluralism.
+    - The limits of Christian liberty.

 ---

 ## Executive Summary